ky4ds/ky4ds.github.io/_posts/2021-06-11-calculate-loading-methods.markdown

 several sections dedicated to dipoles and loading techniques.
 Here is a link for the [full ARRL Antenna Book][antenna_book].

-The main issue with this method, and the reason my antenna, once tuned, was a bit off from my calculations, is because the lookup chart fails to take both wire gauge and antenna height into consideration.

 ## Method B: 66Pacific's Online Calculator

 The math to calculate inductance, given $${Dim_A}$$ and $${Dim_B}$$ is